Get Help Today(877) 648-4288

 - Irregular menstruation

 Methadone can be very challenging to quit – just like any other opiate.
 However, addiction rates are low if used as directed by a doctor.
 Methadone is a great addiction treatment medication option as it significantly reduces chance of relapse, especially in recovering Heroin users.
-People taking the prescription as part of an addiction recovery program won’t experience cravings for Heroin or the intense withdrawal symptoms associated with Heroin detox.
+People taking the prescription as part of a medication assistance program (MAT) won’t experience cravings for Heroin or the intense withdrawal symptoms associated with Heroin detox.
 Therefore, those in treatment can fully focus on therapy and not have to constantly battle urges to use or worry about relapse.

 Naloxone is an extremely safe medication that only has noticeable side effects in a small minority of people.
-Naloxone can sometimes cause withdrawal symptoms in some, but none are life-threatening; these symptoms include:
+Naloxone can sometimes cause side effects in some, but none are life-threatening; these symptoms include:

 - High blood pressure